 UMBC cut carbon emissions 19.3%

-over the last decade, even while growing enrollment 18% and
+This progress was made over the last decade, cutting emissions even while simultaneously increasing student enrollment 18% and building 14% square feet of new construction.

 30% of our electricity is powered by renewable sources